Language Translation

 • Learn More

 In 2012, the Task Force finalized its recommendations that incorporated AAP and ACOG Guidelines for Perinatal Care that were published in September 2012.
 A gap analysis was conducted with all Indiana hospitals with obstetric and newborn services to support a self-assessment of their current status compared to the national guidelines.
 Forty-three percent (43%) of the obstetric units and 32% of the newborn units met the revised guidelines for their self-declared level of care.
-Based on the results of the survey and the work of the Task Force, Dr. Gregory Larkin, Commissioner of Health, charged the MCH Director to build on the work that began with the Levels of Care Task Force (2011-2012).
+Based on the results of the survey and the work of the Task Force the MCH Director was charged to build on the work that began with the Levels of Care Task Force (2011-2012).
 The Indiana Perinatal Quality Improvement Collaborative (IPQIC) began its official work in 2013.
 The vision of IPQIC is:

 • All perinatal care providers and all hospitals have an important role to play in assuring all babies born in Indiana have the best start in life.